 More New Zealand travel guides

 I hope you enjoyed this complete guide about the Devils Punchbowl waterfall.
 Make sure to put this awesome hike on your New Zealand South Island itinerary!
+If you want to visit more waterfalls in New Zealand, then check here our complete guide to the 30 best New Zealand waterfalls.

 There are many amazing other things to do and places to visit on the South Island of New Zealand.
 So if you’re looking for travel tips, head over to our other New Zealand travel guides and read more!